Frequently Asked Questions about the UPMC Shadyside School of Nursing

 Where is the school located?

 We are located at Motor Square Garden, 5900 Baum Blvd., a historic building in the East Liberty neighborhood of Pittsburgh.
-Our location provides parking and easy access to public transportation.
+Our location provides easy access to public transportation.
 Maps and detailed directions are available.

 How long has the school been in business?